amolenk/docs/docs/architecture/dapr-for-net-developers/secrects-buildingblock.md

   secretStore: kubernetes
 ```

-The `secretKeyRef` specifies the name of the Kubernetes secret to use and the secret's key - in this case: `eshopsecrets` and `redisPassword` respectively.
-The `auth` metadata section instructs Dapr to use Kubernetes secrets management component.
+The `secretKeyRef` specifies the name of the Kubernetes secret and the secret's key to use, in this case: `eshopsecrets` and `redisPassword` respectively.
+The `auth` metadata section instructs Dapr to use the Kubernetes secrets management component.
 This is the default by the way, so you can omit this part when using Kubernetes secrets.

-In a production setting, you would never create the secret as shown in this example.
+In a production setting, you would never create the secret, as shown in this example.
 Typically, you create secrets as part of some automated CI/CD pipeline.
 This ensures that only people with sufficient access to this pipeline can access and change the secrets.
 Developers creating Dapr configuration files for deploying an application can then reference the secrets without knowing the actual values.

 ### Azure Key Vault